Are Sabas boxing gloves still the best deal around? (And are they even close to Winning?)

 - AWFUL WRIST BEND – notice how the Sabas glove keeps trying to bend my wrist out of the proper straight position.
 I suppose Sabas might be nice if you want to throw hooks but it sure as hell isn’t good for straight punches.

 - OFF-PLACED KNUCKLE PADDING – see how the TM padding is shaped so that you impact with the top knuckles?
 The Sabas padding is curved in a weird way where your fist impacts with the middle knuckles—OUCH!

 I did spend some time trying to figure out why Sabas curves like that.
 The back piece has some kind of structural layer in there that makes the glove bend that way.
 Also, the gloves feel really flat which makes it more likely to bend.
 You have to buy a pair and stick your hand in to see what I mean.

 I absolutely hate the way the gloves bends my wrist and when combined with the roundness of the knuckle surface, you definitely feel like these gloves make it easier for you to land punches with your wrist bent.
-With that said, they aren’t unfunctional by any means—I was ok threw a few dozen punches at the wall without handwraps.
+With that said, they aren’t unfunctional by any means—I was ok throwing a few dozen punches at the wall without handwraps.
 But I can guarantee you will not be able to throw your hardest punches in this glove.